It’s All Eyes and Ears in North Branford

 residents of North Branford elevate the two starchy staples to

 extraordinary heights.
-In its 15th year, the Potato and Corn
+The Potato and Corn

 typically sleepy farm town.